liuzl/portrait/README.md

 `Row` returns all keys with value `<VALUE>` on field `<FIELD>` as a set.

 ### Examples:
-Query all phone numbers that have accessed `jd.id`:
+Query all users that have accessed `jd.id`:
 ```
 Row(domain="jd.id")
 ```